jameshi16/ucl-hackathon-23/README.md

 This project contains the code for the CSS Hackathon 2023 - Engineers are Superheros.
 The project was conceived, built, and showcased within a 26 hour limit from 5 February to 6 February.

+In the advent of AIs like ChatGPT, a revolution in learning paradigm is bound to take place.
+This project takes any topic from a curious learner, generates a syllabus for that, and find videos to furnish the syllabus.

+Upon completing all the videos in each item in the syllabus, they are awarded a community-granted certificate to prove their worth.

+These certificates may mean nothing now, but can become a recognized qualification in the future.
+With a critical mass, this technology can be affordable and accessible to anyone who may require an alternative to expensive tertiary education.

+Educators can use the tool to create higher-level courses; one that does not rely on low level understanding, but high level application.
+Low level learning can be outsourced to this tool.

 The collaborators are:
 - @jameshi16
 - @Gen1Code